-We found a great article this week by Bernice Ross, a real estate industry columnist, who did a neat summary of the benefits and challenges in using electronic signature software solutions to run ?paperless? real estate transactions.
+We found a great article this week by Bernice Ross, a real estate industry columnist, who did a neat summary of the benefits and challenges of using electronic signature software solutions to run ?paperless? real estate transactions.
 (Find the column here.)

-Real estate transactions involve what often stacks up to well over an inch of paperwork, starting with the offer sheet and proceeding through acceptance, title work, clearing conditions and signing final agreements.
+Real estate transactions involve what often stacks up too well over an inch of paperwork, starting with the offer sheet and proceeding through acceptance, title work, clearing conditions and signing final agreements.
 Add loan financing documents to the stream, and you really ramp up the complexity.

 Going Paperless Saves Time and Trees!

 Not surprisingly, e-signature software that makes the process simpler, faster and more secure (and more ironclad in the face of legal disputes) is really starting to gain acceptance.
 Reams of paper are saved, and the security of the digital “paper trail” gets significantly better.

 But, in an industry that still involves a healthy group of older people, on both sides of the table, old habits and perceptions about the true security and sanctity of digital signatures must be valued and accommodated.

 Let?s say you are a real estate professional and have a client who distrusts electronic paperwork and views an inked signature as the only valid way to execute the stack of documents he and/or she needs to sign to complete the deal.

 - Can you access the documents in question electronically, help them through the electronic signature process, then print out the documents and have them sign a paper copy?
 Would you would then have legal documents signed two ways?
 Which takes precedence?